Jackson has season-high 31 as Pistons rout Wizards - WHIZ News

 “We’re a young team and we don’t have a set rotation,” Pistons coach Dwane Casey said.
 “We need guys who will be ready to play every night, no matter how many minutes they are getting.
 Josh has been great with that — he’s a pro when it comes to preparation.”

 The Pistons overcame Russell Westbrook’s 18th triple-double of the season.
 Westbrook finished with 16 points, 12 assists and 11 rebounds.
-He also had nine turnovers, falling one short of his NBA-record sixth quadruple-double.
-James Harden (three) is the only other player with more than one.
+He also had nine turnovers.

 “Russell has been carrying us on offense, especially with (Bradley Beal) out, and this is the first time he has looked tired,” Wizards coach Scott Brooks said.
 “A lot of our offensive firepower is in street clothes on the bench, but we need people to give us more help.”